mozilla/addons-server/docs/topics/development/troubleshooting_and_debugging.md

 ## DEV_MODE vs DEBUG

 In our project, `DEV_MODE` and `DEBUG` serve distinct but complementary purposes.
-`DEV_MODE` is directly tied to the `DOCKER_TARGET` environment variable and is used to enable or disable behaviors based on whether we are running a production image or not.
+`DEV_MODE` is directly tied to the `DOCKER_TARGET` build argument and is used to enable or disable behaviors based on whether we are running a production image or not.

 For instance, production images always disables certain features like using fake fxa authentication.
 Additionally,